common-fate/glide/docs/access-handler/access-handler.md

 # Access Handler

-We use AWS CDK v2 to define the infrastructure required to run the Granted approvals application.
+We use AWS CDK v2 to define the infrastructure required to run the Common Fate application.

 - [API](./api.md)
 - [Providers](./providers.md)